valensupport/valensupport.github.io/pages/insureright_request.md

 The example from the previous page as a reminder - `https://insureright.valen.com/solutions/insureright/scoring`

-The PWS Application requires data in a minimum of 2 nodes, **insured** and **class**.
-Those are nested inside the **input node**.
-In order to handle multiple classes, the class information is further nested inside the **input_child** node.
+The PWS Application requires data in an **input node**.
+Inside the input node are two required nodes, **insured** and **class**.
+In order to handle multiple classes, the class information is nested inside an **input_child** node.
+Each node has specific fields that contain the necessary data.

 The sequence of field names defined in the input files are not important, providing the field names defined in the columns match Valen’s field names.
-More information about the fields is provided in the [Data Dictionary](#dataDict).
+More information about the fields is provided in the Data Dictionary.
 The basic layout for Request and Response packets is this:

-##### Request Requirements
+#### Request Requirements

+##### Data Structure

 ```xml
 <inputs>